Appease/PowerShellClient/README.md

   for example: a project might have 'Build', 'Unit Test', 'Package', 'Deploy', 'Integration Test' devops
 - `tasks` are arbitrary operations implemented as PowerShell modules and packaged as .nupkg's.
   for example: a 'Package' devop might have tasks: 'CopyArtifactsToTemp', 'CreateNuGetPackage'
-- `configurations` are where you define values for any optional, and/or required, parameters of your devop tasks.
+- `configurations` are where you define values for any parameters of your devop tasks.
   for example: a "Deploy" devop might have configurations: 'Base','ChrisDev','Integration','QA','Demo','Prod'

 ###Whats the API look like?